-The Video Of Shaun White's Gold Medal Winning Halfpipe Run Will Leave You Breathless
+This Video Of Shaun White’s Epic Medal-Winning Halfpipe Run Will Give You Goosebumps

 Sometimes, even if everyone is expecting something to happen, if everyone knows it's going to happen — it's still pretty amazing.
 And the video of Shaun White's gold medal winning halfpipe run proves exactly why.
 It's seriously amazing.

 The video — and the run itself — is even more amazing when you consider the way White pulled out the final win.
 In halfpipe the competitors each get three runs through, with only their highest score counting.
 On his first run, White pulled out a killer score of a jaw-dropping 94.25, which put him in a comfortable first place lead.
 An easy ride from there, right?

 Not so much.
 On the second run, Japanese snowboarder Ayumu Hirano pulled off an amazing run and snatched away White's lead, pulling in a score of 95.25.
 White couldn't beat it on the second run — he wiped out halfway through and wasn't able to break past Hirano's score.
 But then, neither was anyone else.
 For awhile, it looked like Hirano would take the gold, as snowboarder after snowboarder failed to make the cut, leading up to White, who had the final run.

 And then — White made that final run of the event.
 And it was everything.

 White's run was seriously incredible.
 I know nothing about snowboarding beyond that it looks both cool and dangerous and my mother would have a heart attack if I tried it, but even I can tell that run was impressive.